-State media report crash of Chinese airliner with 133 aboard
+Chinese airliner crashes with 132 aboard in country’s south

-BEIJING (AP) — A Chinese airliner with 133 people on board crashed in the southern province of Guangxi on Monday, state media has reported.
+BEIJING (AP) — A China Eastern Boeing 737 with 132 people on board crashed in the southern province of Guangxi on Monday, officials said.

-Broadcaster CCTV said the accident involved a China Eastern Airlines Boeing 737 and occurred near the city of Wuzhou in Teng county.
+The Civil Aviation Administration of China said in a statement the crash occurred near the city of Wuzhou in Teng county.
+The flight was traveling from Kunming in the western province of Yunnan to the industrial center of Guangzhou along the east coast, it added.

-It said rescuers had been dispatched and there was no immediate confirmation of numbers of dead and injured.
+There was no immediate word on numbers of dead and injured.
+The plane was carrying 123 passengers and nine crew members, the CAAC said, correcting earlier reports that 133 people had been on board.

 Shanghai-based China Eastern is one of China’s top three airlines, operating scores of domestic and international routes serving 248 destinations.